oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/README.txt

       $ ./standard.sh -h

 3 Gathering the results
-  - In the directory oci-security-health-check-standard-<version> a directory will be created which holds all the output created by the scripts.
+  - In the directory oci-security-health-check-standard a directory will be created which holds all the output created by the scripts.
 This directory will be compressed in a single ZIP file and the resulting ZIP file will be moved to the home directory of the account running the script.